 Walks & self guided tours

-The 1 ½ - 2 hour Gunners’ Walk passes by former School of Artillery buildings and explores much of the heathland.
+The 1 ½ - 2 hour Sanctuary Loop passes by former School of Artillery buildings and explores much of the heathland.
 Highlights include the many flowering plants, diverse birdlife, and views of the city and harbour.
-You can find a map of this walk in our visitor guide, which is available for download here or can be picked up at the Gatehouse Visitor Centre.
+Follow the signs starting at each entry point of the site or call into the Visitor Centre located at North Fort for more information.

 Food & beverage